SerhatKumas/Java--BasicMarketSystem/README.md

 ## How To Run
 - git clone https://github.com/SerhatKumas/Java--BasicMarketSystem.git
 - Open main.java and run it
-- You will be see in user interface on your ide console
+- You will see user interface on your ide console

 ## Technologies